(Published May 2013, last updated March 2025)

 You’ll find the Tourist Office at 24 Rue François d’Estaing.
 Opening hours are listed on the village website.

-A tourist map, which includes a description (en français) of eighteen marked points of interest, is available from the Tourist Office or can be downloaded at Guide de visite d’Estaing.
+A tourist map, which includes a description (en français) of eighteen marked points of interest is available from the Tourist Office.

 Check the Château d’Estaing website for opening hours throughout the year.